Reparametrization Invariance and Some of the Key Properties of Physical Systems: The Relativistic Particle

-The above expression is quite complicated and not obviously zero, unless the metric tensor is the Lorentz metric ($g_{\mu\nu}=\eta_{\mu\nu}$) for a particle with a zero charge and if the solutions are considered to be the geodesic lines with geodesically transported metric.
+By looking at $dx^{0}/d\lambda$, within the expression above, one see that $mcdt=(\pi^{0}-qA^{0})d\lambda$, which is not quite the expression expected in the proper-time parametrization gauge where one should have had $cd\tau=d\lambda\sqrt{-g_{\mu\nu}u^{\mu}u^{\nu}}=cdt\sqrt{-g_{\mu\nu}v^{\mu}v^{\nu}}$.
+Furthermore, from the expression $dx^{0}/d\lambda$ one also has $cdt/d\lambda=u^{0}=p^{0}/m=E/(mc)$, which should be related to $\gamma$, so one can check if $p^{0}$ is a constant of the motion since $E$ is expected to be: The above expression is quite complicated and not obviously zero, unless the metric tensor is the Lorentz metric ($g_{\mu\nu}=\eta_{\mu\nu}$) for a particle with a zero charge and if the solutions are considered to be the geodesic lines with geodesically transported metric.
 Thus, in the presence of general gravitational and electromagnetic fields, it may not correspond to an integral of the motion as expected for the energy of a system.
-The Hamiltonian $\widetilde{h}$ reproduces the corresponding Euler-Lagrange equations derived in proper-time parametrization ($d\lambda=d\tau=ds/c$) in the Lagrangian formalism, guarantees the mass-shell condition $(-g_{\mu\nu}p^{\mu}p^{\nu}+m^{2}c^{2}=0)$ for solutions satisfying $\boldsymbol{H}=\widetilde{h}=0$, and in this respect is related to the Klein-Gordon equation upon quantization; however, it is not clear if this Hamiltonian formulation is really in the proper-time parametrization of the co-moving frame of the particle since $cdt/d\lambda=(\pi^{0}-qA^{0})/m=p^{0}/m$ is not connected to $\gamma$ in a clear way.
+The Hamiltonian $\widetilde{h}$ reproduces the corresponding Euler--Lagrange equations derived in proper-time parametrization \textls[+12]{ ($d\lambda=d\tau=ds/c$) in the Lagrangian formalism, guarantees the mass-shell condition} $(-g_{\mu\nu}p^{\mu}p^{\nu}+m^{2}c^{2}=0)$ for solutions satisfying $\boldsymbol{H}=\widetilde{h}=0$, and in this respect is related to the Klein--Gordon equation upon quantization; however, it is not clear if this Hamiltonian formulation is really in the proper-time parametrization of the co-moving frame of the particle since $cdt/d\lambda=(\pi^{0}-qA^{0})/m=p^{0}/m$ is not connected to $\gamma$ in a clear way.

 In the co-moving frame of the particle one would expect $u^{\mu}=(c,0,0,0)$ and therefore $\pi^{\rho}=qA^{\rho}+mc\delta_{0}^{\rho}$, which gives:

 while the general equations of motion for $d\pi_{\rho}/d\tau$ results in: